Download the app

 The tickets have exactly the same price as paying with cash.

 Internet access is required to complete a purchase, but not to activate the ticket, if one decides to save the tickets on the phone.
 A rider can select to save their tickets to their phone or to the cloud under the ticket storage menu.
 Tickets stored on the cloud require Wi-Fi or cellular data to access and activate.
 Please plan your trip with enough time to complete your transaction prior to boarding.

 Participating agencies only allow customers to use Transit GO Tickets to transfer within their own systems.
 To take advantage of other electronic transfers and other features, one should use ORCA.

-Currently only credit and debit cards are accepted as means of payment.
+Currently only credit cards, debit cards and cash uploads are accepted as means of payment.
 Transit vouchers, Apple Pay and PayPal are not accepted at this time.

 Yes, cash will continue to be accepted on Metro buses, and via ticket vending machines for other transit services.